 Observation: In the approaches considered thus far, we compare a complete model with a reduced model.
 We can also compare models using Akaike’s Information Criterion (AIC).

-Definition 1: For regression models, Akaike’s Information Criterion (AIC) is defined by
+Definition 1: For multiple linear regression models, Akaike’s Information Criterion (AIC) is defined by

 When n < 40(k+2) it is better to use the following modified version